jameslnewell/xhr-mock/packages/xhr-mock/README.md

 Utility for mocking `XMLHttpRequest`.

-Great for testing and great for prototyping while your backend is still being built.
+Great for testing or prototyping while your backend is still being built.

 Works in NodeJS and in the browser.
 Is compatible with [Axios](https://www.npmjs.com/package/axios),  [jQuery](https://www.npmjs.com/package/jquery), [Superagent](https://www.npmjs.com/package/superagent) and probably every other library built on `XMLHttpRequest`.
 Standard compliant [http://xhr.spec.whatwg.org/](http://xhr.spec.whatwg.org/).